Date of birth

-Champions League football followed as he kept guard for the Gunners against Standard Liege, Olympiakos and AZ Alkmaar in 2009-10, before keeping clean sheets against Wigan and Fulham in Premier League victories for Arsenal in the early part of the campaign.
+Champions League football came about when he kept guard for the Gunners against Standard Liege, Olympiakos and AZ Alkmaar in 2009-10, before keeping clean sheets against Wigan and Fulham in Premier League victories for Arsenal in the early part of the campaign.

-A loan stint at Hull City followed and Mannone keep four clean sheets in his first five Championship games - saving a Shane Long penalty when the Tigers drew 1-1 with play-off contenders Reading in December 2010.
+A loan stint at Hull City followed and Mannone kept four clean sheets in his first five Championship games - saving a Shane Long penalty when the Tigers drew 1-1 with play-off contenders Reading in December 2010.

 The former Italy Under-21 international returned to Hull in January 2012 to make an even bigger impact on Humberside, conceding only three goals in his first eleven league games at the KC Stadium – and he fought his way into contention for the no.1 jersey at Arsenal in 2012-13 before ending an eight-year affiliation with the North London giants by signing a two-year deal at Sunderland that summer.

 In his maiden campaign as a Black Cat, Mannone won the Player of the Season gong at the Stadium of Light - saving two penalties against Manchester United to take his new team into their first Wembley final since 1992, a Capital One Cup Final against Manchester City in 2014.

 Three years later, in 2017, Mannone left Wearside for a new challenge at Reading, and would play a majority of his first campaign as a Royal as first-choice stopper.